kevin-brown/blog.kevin-brown.com/_drafts/combining-autotools-and-setuptools.markdown

 `setup.py build` which we can tie into for building the program.
 All setuptools commands must be run form the source directory, which makes it difficult to support VPATH builds, but not impossible.
-Before running the `build` command, we must tell Automake to move into that directory, and we must tell Setuptools what the actual build directory is.
+Before running the `build` command, we must tell Automake to move into that directory, and we must tell setuptools what the actual build directory is.

 ~~~